Impossibly Soft Cinnamon Rolls (with Cream Cheese Frosting)

 • Add the milk mixture to the dry ingredients and stir it together to form a shaggy dough.

-• Knead until the dough is smooth and elastic, about 7-10 minutes by hand or 3-4 minutes with a stand mixer with a dough hook attached.
-The dough will initially be sticky; refrain from adding more flour as it will absorb moisture while resting.
+• Knead until the dough is smooth and elastic, about 7-10 minutes by hand or 4 minutes with a stand mixer with a dough hook attached on medium-low speed.

 • Let the dough rise in a greased, covered bowl in a warm place for about 30-45 minutes.